catspook/the-seed-journal/README.md

 This is a repository to hold the web application to give information regarding plants using the treffle.io API.
 <br />

+The app is hosted by Heroku at [the-seed-journal.herokuapp.com](the-seed-journal.herokuapp.com).

 ## Building

 ### Development Dependencies